- The Chesapeake Bay is home to two of the most important ports on the East Coast and billions of dollars in investment in fisheries.

-Aside from being a habitat for so many animals, Chesapeake Bay also has a lot of plants growing around it.
+Aside from being a habitat for so many animals, the Chesapeake Bay also has a lot of plants growing around it.
 It favors land and aquatic flora, including some submerged aquatic plants such as eelgrass and widgeon grass.
 Wild Rice, Red Maple, Loblolly Pine, Phragmites, Bald Cypress, and Brazilian waterweed are other plants that grow around the Chesapeake Bay.

-Can You Swim in Chesapeake Bay?
+Can You Swim in the Chesapeake Bay?